grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 TODO: image Explore switcher

-To the right of the query input field is CloudWatch Insights link that will open CloudWatch Insights console with your query so you can continue exploration there if needed.
+To the right of the query input field is a CloudWatch Insights link that will open the CloudWatch Insights console with your query so you can continue exploration there if needed.

 TODO: image highlight link